Peter closed his locker and looked at Kora. “Who’d you talk with yesterday?”

 [—see that?]
 Her communication wasn’t telepathic, but it was close enough.
 The double O negative had elevated their psyches; Peter and Eun could now read each other through a nuanced chain of somatic cues.
-Through body language, they were able to exchange long-form thoughts in the blink of an eye.
+Through body language, they could exchange long-form thoughts in the blink of an eye.

 [Fuck.]
 Peter looked at her, astonished.
 [I’ve never gone this deep.
 This is—]

 Blake walked up to Kora.
-“You think you’re hard, Holly?
-You’re a goddamn cheerleader—you prance around in a watered-down stripper outfit.
+“You think you’re real hard, don’t you Holly?
+Hate to break it to you but you’re a goddamn cheerleader—you prance around in a watered-down stripper’s outfit.
 What makes you think you’re gonna—”

-Kora’s aura shifted from placid blue to a green-orange blend.
-Peter instantly intuited what it meant; she knew she had to incentivize Blake.
+Kora’s aura shifted from placid blue to bright green-orange.
+Peter instinctively intuited what it meant; she knew she had to incentivize Blake.
 He wasn’t going to attack on his own.

-So she leaned back, gathered some phlegm—hhhHKKKK—and launched it right in his face.
+So she leaned back, gathered some phlegm—hhhHKKKK—and launched it dead center into his face.